awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 The configuration file that was provided to the clients does not contain the client certificate and the client private key, or the certificate and key are incorrect\.

 **Solution**
 Ensure that the configuration file contains the correct client certificate and key\.
 If necessary, fix the configuration file and redistribute it to your clients\.
-For more information, see [Export client configuration](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.
+For more information, see [Export and configure the client configuration file](cvpn-working-endpoints.md#cvpn-working-endpoint-export)\.

 ## Client returns a credentials exceed max size error \(federated authentication\)<a name="client-credentials-exceeded"></a>